persapiens/Course/HW/HW0-Provision.md

 Sign into [NCSU's GitHub](https://github.ncsu.edu/).

 1. Create a *private* repo called HW0-DevOps.
-2. Go to Settings, Collaborators and Teams, and add the TAs and instructor as a collaborator (using their unity id).
+2. Go to Settings, Collaborators and Teams, and add the TA and instructor as a collaborator (using their unity id).

-Samim Mirhosseini Ghamsa <smirhos@ncsu.edu>, Jeremiah Percy Dsouza <jdsouza@ncsu.edu>, Christopher Parnin <cjparnin@ncsu.edu>
+Samim Mirhosseini Ghamsa <smirhos@ncsu.edu>, Christopher Parnin <cjparnin@ncsu.edu>

-## Asking a Question, Answering a Question (10)

-Practice asking a question (Q) on Stack Overflow Teams.
-Provide an answer (A) to at least one question on Stack Overflow Teams.

-## Opunit checks (10)
+## Opunit checks (20)

 * Acheive 100% pass rate for opunit profile checks: